fishe47/Hindi-OCR-ML-Algo-Comparison/readme.md

-g# Hindi OCR ML Algorithm Comparison
+## Hindi OCR ML Algorithm Comparison

 This project compares various machine learning algorithms for Optical Character Recognition (OCR) of handwritten Hindi (Devanagari) characters.
 The goal is to evaluate the performance of CNN, LightGBM, and XGBoost models on the `Devanagari-Handwritten-Character-Dataset`.